AbdelrahmanSamha/Multithreaded-CAS-pipeline-MIPS-processor/README.md

 Nermeen Dawoud <br>

 # branches
-other branches found in the repository were for testing and future refrence, some of which dont even function properly or work. but i keep them because they contain examples on multithreaded environment behaviors.
+other branches found in the repository were for testing and future refrence, some of which dont even function properly or work. but i keep them because they contain examples on multithreaded environment behaviors that can be useful at somepoint later on.